cedevera02/eecs448-project4/documentation/README.md

 - This program is similar to Yelp.
 It allows the user to see restaurants' pricing, ratings, and cuisine type.
 - A user can use the program as a guest or make an account/log in.
 If the user has an account and is a returning user, then their preference information is saved.
+- all core code for this project is in the yalp_Application folder.

 ## Person Hours Log